juhyeonkim95/MitsubaPyOptiX/README.md

 # MitsubaPyOptiX

 This is a custom python, OptiX based path tracing engine that renders Mitsuba formatted scenes.
+This renderer was used for tha paper ["Fast and Lightweight Path Guiding Algorithm on GPU"](https://diglib.eg.org/handle/10.2312/pg20211379) by Juhyeon Kim and Young Min Kim (Pacific Graphics 2020).

 (To be updated)

 ## vs Mitsuba